munificent/journal/_posts/2008-11-23-constrained-compound-design-pattern.md

 Patterns are *not* supposed to be a brand-new high-tech innovation (an excellent pattern in A Pattern Language encourages you to put a bench by your front door).
 If you read the Constrained Compound pattern above and thought, "Oh yeah, I've done something similar a bunch of times," then *good*.
-It's familiarity means it's a good solution because a lot of people have used it and is worth adding to the language.
+Its familiarity means it's a good solution because a lot of people have used it and is worth adding to the language.
 Now it has a name.